deep-privacy/SA-toolkit/README.md

 ## Citation

 This library is the result of the work of Pierre Champion's thesis.
-If you found this library useful in academic research, please cite:.
+If you found this library useful in academic research, please cite:

 ```bibtex
 @phdthesis{champion2023,